In this section

 They are considered by the court or tribunal to be an independent expert in child protection.

 Interviews may be held at our office, over the phone or at the offices of other professionals involved in the case.
 Please contact us if you have any concerns about the report writer or how they are collecting information about your child.

 The report writer will gather information about:

-The report writer will also include the information the Department of Communities (Child Safety Services) has presented in its case about your child.
+The report writer will also include the information the Department of Child Safety, Youth and Women has presented in its case about your child.